UoY-RoboStar/AURO2025/assessment/README.md

 ```

 ## Additional apt and pip packages
 Additional apt and pip packages, if needed, should be specified in the [.devcontainer/devcontainer.json](../.devcontainer/devcontainer.json) file, following the structure outlined above.
-They can be automatically installed using the command `./rcutil.py install-dependencies`, which is how your solution will be evaluated.
+They can be automatically installed using the command `./rcutil.py install-dependencies`, which is how additional packages will installed, upon evaluating your submitted solution.

 ## rcutil.py - Checking your ROS2 workspace before submission!
 You are encouraged to make use of the utility [rcutil.py](../rcutil.py) to help with checking that your